Harris rips Trump for his criticism of federal storm response and calls for 'dignity'

 “They’ve let those people suffer unjustly,” said Trump, who has for several days promoted falsehoods about the federal response.

 Harris virtually attended a briefing, held in the White House Situation Room with President Joe Biden, on emergency efforts in Milton’s wake.
-In subsequent comments to reporters, Biden slammed Trump for spreading misinformation about federal assistance available to victims, including falsely claiming that it was capped at $750.
-In reality, that is just for immediate needs, the first potential payout rather than the total.
+In subsequent comments to reporters, Biden slammed Trump and his supporters for spreading misinformation about federal assistance available to victims.

-“That $750 that they’re talking about, Mr. Trump and all those other people know it’s a lie to suggest that’s all they’re going to get,” Biden said Thursday.
-“It’s just bizarre.
-They got to stop this.
-They’re being so damn un-American with the way they’re talking about this stuff.”
+“They’re being so damn un-American with the way they’re talking about this stuff,” Biden said, then adding directly to Trump: “Get a life, man.

-Asked if he planned to speak with Trump to urge him to stop, Biden said no, but followed that with a message he delivered directly into television cameras: “Mr. President Trump, former President Trump, get a life, man.
 Help these people.”

 Despite the storm, Trump and Harris are both visiting key swing states strategically, trying to increase support with key voting blocs who could decide an election expected to be exceedingly close.